The AUSTRAC compliance guide consolidates a range of AUSTRAC guidance material and replaces the AUSTRAC regulatory guide.

 The guide is not a regulatory instrument and reporting entities and other stakeholders must always refer to the AML/CTF Act, Rules and regulations to clarify an obligation.

-The guide comprises ten chapters:
+The guide comprises ten chapters and three appendices:

 Outlines how to use the guide.

 Provides an overview of the designated services prescribed in the AML/CTF Act.
 Entities that provide one or more designated services are reporting entities under the AML/CTF Act and have AML/CTF compliance and reporting obligations.